-- When physicians were surveyed the top area of interest among respondents was "interoperability"- the need to make patient data available easily and readily to professionals from all parts of the health care system for the benefit of the patient.
+- When physicians were surveyed the top area of interest among respondents was "interoperability" the need to make patient data available easily and readily to professionals from all parts of the health care system for the benefit of the patient.
 More than two thirds of physicians indicated that interoperability was the # 1 issue to fix, which requires a radically different health IT infrastructure one that promotes data sharing and is open to developers. - Steps to achieve future goals are: - Revise HIPAA to reduce restrictions in data sharing.
-The authors were overwhelmingly of the opinion that the risk of not sharing data outweighs the risks to privacy. - ecosystem that puts the patient in control and to keep medical data flowing freely.
+The authors were overwhelmingly of the opinion that the risk of not sharing data outweighs the risks to privacy. - Embrace open APIs and nurture a community of developers to enable an app-based ecosystem that puts the patient in control and to keep medical data flowing freely.
 Apple's recent upgrade to its Health app allows users to download information from participating health care providers onto their iPhones.
 Those APIs would be extended, using industry-accepted security protocols, to encompass information that patients, physicians, and care teams could repurpose in ways that are meaningful and useful.
-It would also go a long way to solving the interoperability problem, provided those protocols are openly and easily available, as is required in the 21st Century Cures Act. - Clarify definitions of interoperability in collaboration with other stakeholder groups and adopt common technical standards to support them. - Develop and market an ecosystem of third-party apps that put patients in control of their own health data; - Cantor MN, Thorpe L. Integrating Data on Social Determinants of Health into Electronic Health Records.
+It would also go a long way to solving the interoperability problem, provided those protocols are openly and easily available, as is required in the 21st Century Cures Act. - Clarify definitions of interoperability in collaboration with other stakeholder groups and adopt common technical standards to support them. - Develop and market an ecosystem of third-party apps that put patients in control of their own health data; - 3 Cantor MN, Thorpe L. Integrating Data on Social Determinants of Health into Electronic Health Records.
 Health Affairs.
 Apr;37(4):585-590. doi: 10.1377/hlthaff.2017.1252.